Florida man who buried dead mother in back yard for Social...

 Adams told agents with the Social Security Administration that he and his son, who was not identified, took his mother’s body to the back yard of their home in the 2400 block of Creekfront Drive, his plea agreement said.

-Along with Janelle Adams’ Social Security benefits, Brian Adams also received and used pension payments from Annheuser Busch, investigators said.
+Along with Janelle Adams’ Social Security benefits, Brian Adams also received and used pension payments from Anheuser Busch, investigators said.

 Brian Adams pleaded guilty to charges of theft of government property and aggravated identity theft on Oct.
 31, court documents said.